It’s hard for parents to deal with a baby crying. Now your older child has to as well. Here’s how to help your child handle a baby crying.

 Of course sometimes they are upset—uncomfortable tummy aches, nausea, hunger, pain.
 The dreaded Witching Hour.
 But it’s good for our older kids to know that not all cries are equal.
 And that sometimes the baby is just letting us know he’s tired and wants to sleep.

-#2 Tell him babies won’t always cry like this.
+Tell your child that babies won’t always cry like this

 You’ve already been through the newborn phase at least once, so you know the drill.
 Babies won’t always cry this much.
 Even their actual cries will evolve as they grow from newborn to infant to toddler and beyond.
 So the endless crying?
 They’re not endless…